 Breakfast in the Atrium restaurant is bountiful, and the standard of food is pretty good, particularly in the Rickshaw pan-Asian restaurant which caters to guests aching for a taste of fine Chinese, Thai and Japanese fare in a city heavy on goulash, paprikash and pastries.
 Talking of pastries, the city’s best are probably those made in the hotel’s Cafe Royal, even if the room is disappointingly plain.
 The Bock Bistro on the other side of the property is a concession owned by Hungary’s top winery, and tables there are said to be the hardest to obtain in town – even with the help of the impeccable concierges.

 Although the Corinthia does not enjoy a landmark location – it is neither on the main drag, Andrassy Avenue, or the shores of the Danube, trams run past the door and the Oktagon metro stop, on the junction with Andrassy, is just a five-minute walk away.
-Movie buffs should ask the concierge to book them in with moviewalking.com, a great little operation offering walking tours of the city’s many movie locations.
-The hotel may not be among them, but Jeremy Irons stayed here while filming The Borgias in Budapest, and legendary jazz singer Josephie Baker was in the house 80 years before him.
+Movie buffs should ask the concierge to book them in with a walking tour of the city’s many movie locations.
+The hotel may not be among them, but Jeremy Irons stayed here while filming The Borgias in Budapest, and legendary jazz singer Josephine Baker was in the house 80 years before him.

 Rooms from £125;Corinthia Hotel Budapest